oinam/notes/awesome/bookmarks.md

 - [Head](https://htmlhead.dev) A free guide to HTML5 `<head>` elements
 - [History of the Web](https://thehistoryoftheweb.com), [Timeline View](https://thehistoryoftheweb.com/timeline/)
 - [ICANN DOMAINS](https://publicsuffix.org/list/public_suffix_list.dat)
+- [Map of the Universe](https://mapoftheuniverse.net) charts a broad expanse of the universe, from the Milky Way to 'the edge of what can be seen'.
 - [MS-DOS Games](https://archive.org/details/softwarelibrary_msdos_games) (Internet Archive)
 - [Nautilus](http://nautil.us) tells you about science and its endless connections to our lives.
 - [Open Culture](http://www.openculture.com) The best free cultural & educational media on the web.